-This June, London’s Barbican Centre opened Into The Unknown: A Journey Through Science Fiction.
+London’s Barbican Centre opened Into The Unknown: A Journey Through Science Fiction this June.
 The exhibition, curated by Swiss historian and writer Patrick Gyger explores Science Fiction as an experimental genre and aims to present a new, global perspective.
 Delving into sci-fi storytelling roots to discover how its visionary creators captured utopias and dystopias around the world.

-The result feels otherworldly and unsettlingly odd throughout the performance, and the visuals -envisaged not to distract from the music-, just sums up to this unsteady feeling.
-At the end of the performance, there was a Q&A session with Unsound’s Director Mat Schulz, which brought an interesting discussion on the creative process of the project.
+The result feels otherworldly and unsettlingly odd throughout the performance, and the visuals -envisaged not to distract from the music- sum up this unsteady feeling.
+At the end of the performance, there was a Q&A session with Unsound’s Director Mat Schulz, which brought an interesting discussion on the project’s creative process.